tytydraco/yessleep/out/My_baby_sister_is_still_crawling_despite_being_20_months_old_and_I_know_the_reason_why_she_cant_walk.md

 "No!
 Like me!"

-Claire's cheeks was getting redder, and I realized I made a mistake.
+Claire's cheeks were getting redder, and I realized I made a mistake.
 Too late.
 She burst into tears, and mom rushed into the living room, scooping up Claire in her arms while shooting me a look.

 "Mom, there are stains on the nursery floor."
 I informed her, leaning against the sofa.
 "If Claire drags her dolls on the ground like this, all of her toys will be covered in them soon."